 The holiday season is right around the corner!
 A festive time to share gifts of presents and presence with those we love and also a period of increased online activity.
 During the pre-holiday season, more and more of us are online to save a little time (and money) by shopping and buying stuff, making travel arrangements, and more.
 So it prolly makes sense that we face increased risks of running up against a range of not-so-festive stuff.

-It’s in that spirit that I post this curated and friendly list of very basic DOs and DON’Ts each year to help protect you and yours this holiday season.
+It’s in that spirit that I post this friendly list of very basic DOs and DON’Ts each year to help protect you and yours this holiday season.
 Please – check it twice!

 - DO use 2-Factor-Authentication on all your email, bank, and other online accounts.
 It can prevent >90% of cybercrimes.
 Check twofactorauth.org to see which of your online accounts does or does not support it.
 Here’s why it’s important: